-- Dewire Residence Hall (Dorm) residents should proceed to the far side of the parking lot on the south side of the building (near the Maintenance garage). - Helen Werner Apartment Building residents should proceed to the front lawn of HWAB. - Kleist Manor residents should gather in the front lawn of their respective building.
+- Dewire Residence Hall(Dorm) residents should proceed to the far side of the parking lot on the south side of the building (Near the Maintenance Garage.) - Helen Werner Apartment Building residents should proceed to the front lawn of that building. - Kleist Manor residents should gather in the front lawn of their respective building.

-Persons who do not evacuate a building during a fire drill will be assessed a fine by the fire marshal.
+Persons who do not evacuate a building during a fire drill can be assessed a fine by the fire marshal.